prys0000/congressional-portal-project/workflows/AV_Transcriptions_Package/AV_Package_README.md

           * The results are saved as an Excel file with a specified path.

 * **Transforming into NEH Model:**
-    * [Script #3](), ${\color{green}garyViii.py}$ analyzes .txt transcriptions, assigns pre-defined information from trained models, generates summaries, sentimnt and specified metadata from their contents.
-It uses various controlled and customizable libraries and APIs, for text generation, named entity recognition, and project specific data.
+    * [Script #3](), ${\color{green}garyViii.py}$ analyzes .txt transcriptions, assigns pre-defined information from trained models, generates summaries, sentiment, and specified metadata from their contents.
+It uses various controlled and customizable libraries and APIs for text generation, named entity recognition, and project-specific data.